vishaljoshi789/GIT404/README.md

 ## ✨ Acknowledgements

 - Inspired by [CodeCrafters](https://codecrafters.io/)
-- Based on Git’s plumbing model and internals
+- Based on Git’s internal data model and low-level architecture

 ---

 ### 🚧 Note

 This is a work-in-progress.
-Expect bugs, missing features, and frequent changes.
+Expect bugs, missing features, and frequent changes as more commands are implemented.

----